zeek/zeek-agent-framework/README.md

 # About

-This Zeek script framework communicates with the [Zeek Agent](https://github.com/zeek/osquery-extension) to perform live queries against the agent's tables and then incorporat the results back into Zeek's processing & logging.
-In addition to tables built in, the agent can connect to [osquery](https://osquery.io) to retrieve any of the host data provided there.
+This Zeek script framework communicates with the [Zeek Agent](https://github.com/zeek/zeek-agent) to perform live queries against the agent's tables and then incorporate the results back into Zeek's processing & logging.
+In addition to tables built in, the agent can connect to [Osquery](https://osquery.io) to retrieve any of the host data provided there.

 *Note*: This framework is still a work in progress and expected to